applied-crypto-lab/biom-auth/README.md

 # biom-auth

-This repository corresponds to the implementation in the article "**Privacy Preserving Biometric Authentication for Fingerprints and Beyond**" to appear in the Proceedings of the Fourteenth ACM Conference on Data and Application Security and Privacy, 2024.
+This repository corresponds to the implementation in the article "**Privacy Preserving Biometric Authentication for Fingerprints and Beyond**" published in the Proceedings of the Fourteenth ACM Conference on Data and Application Security and Privacy, 2024.
 The full version can be found [here](https://eprint.iacr.org/2024/525.pdf).

 Our code modifies, extends, and integrates the following two code bases: